- Breast Overview

 Increasing Breast Implant Size

-Many women desire to increase the size of the breast.
-This can be done by increasing the size of the implant.
-Your surgeon will measure your breasts and will help you decide what final size is right for you.
-Dr. Zemmel and Dr. Reddy desire their patients to have a well-proportioned, balanced result.
-They want their patients to have a natural breast augmentation result.
-Therefore, they do not recommend extremely large implants, as the complication rate is higher with these implants.
-Treatment usually consists of reopening of the breast, removal of the old implants, increasing the size of the pocket by opening the capsule and placement of the new implants.
+For women that want to increase the size of their breasts, this can be achieved by increasing the size of the implant.
+Your surgeon will measure your breasts and help you decide the final size that is right for you.
+To get the most natural-looking result, Dr. Zemmel typically recommends an implant size that provides a well-proportioned, balanced outcome.
+Therefore, he does not recommend extremely large implants, as the complication rate is higher with these implants.
+Treatment usually consists of reopening of the breast, removal of the old implants, increasing the size of the pocket by opening the capsule, and placement of the new implants.

 Decreasing Breast Implant Size